LucasDiasJorge/API-in-Rust/README.md

-Here's a README template for your Rust project that outlines the flow of the code, focusing on models, controllers, authentication, and database connection.
-This can serve as a guide for beginners looking to understand the structure and functionality of the application.

----

 # Rust Web Application with Authentication

 This project is a simple web application built using Rust and the Actix framework.
 It demonstrates how to implement user authentication, handle JSON data, and connect to a PostgreSQL database.
 The application provides endpoints for user registration and login, utilizing JSON Web Tokens (JWT) for secure authentication.